Here are the top Institutional holders of Allegheny Technologies Incorporated (ATI) shares

 The top institutional shareholder in the company is Blackrock Inc. with over 19.83 million shares valued at $332.57 million.
 The investor’s holdings represent 15.64% of the ATI Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 12.91 million shares valued at $216.47 million to account for 10.18% of the shares outstanding.
 The other top investors are Capital International Investors which holds 8.45 million shares representing 6.66% and valued at over $141.65 million, while State Street Corporation holds 5.27% of the shares totaling 6.68 million with a market value of $112.0 million.

-The stock witnessed a 14.18% loss in the last 1 month and extending the period to 3 months gives it a 29.02%, and is 0.71% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.97% over the week and 5.56% over the month.
+The stock witnessed a -1.47% loss in the last 1 month and extending the period to 3 months gives it a 25.69%, and is -5.53% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.84% over the week and 5.82% over the month.

 Allegheny Technologies Incorporated (ATI) Analyst Forecasts